 Looking for a good Japanese Chef’s Knife?
 Read our guide for choosing the best one.

-A Usuba knife is a single-edge flat knife that is used to cut vegetables.
+A Usuba knife is a single-edge flat knife that is used to cut and peel vegetables and garnishes.
 They are particularly good at chopping or slicing, which are the cutting techniques most used in the preparation of vegetable for sushi.
+It is a single-bevel knife, so be sure you get a left-handed version if you’re left handed.
+[Our Top Pick for Usuba knives]

 How to Find the Best Sushi Knife